liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Kingdom.
 However, its rules do not change easily.
 Even if we became hostages…\]

-Musica: \[Miss, your lives cannot shake the country.
-Is that what you mean to say?\]
+Musica: \[Miss, yer lives can't shake the country.
+Is that whatcha mean to say?\]

 Petra: \[…Yes.\]